dankamongmen/raptorial/README.md

 Raptorial \Rap*to"ri*al\ (r[a^]p*t[=o]"r[i^]*al), a.
 (Zool.)
 * (a) Rapacious; living upon prey
 * (b) Adapted for seizing prey
-(from The Collaborative International Dictionary of English v.0.48 [gcide])
+(from The Collaborative International Dictionary of English v.0.48)

-# What is Raptorial?

 Raptorial is a backwards-compatible, drop-in replacement for a collection of tools making up the "APT ecosystem."
 By unifying a number of tools in one code